pfitchen0/bare-bones-stm32g0xx/tutorials/README.md

 *"If you can't explain it simply, you don't understand it well enough"* -Albert Einstein (I think).

-This tutorial is my attempt to understand microcontroller-based embedded systems programming more deeply by explaining it here, simply.
+This tutorial is my attempt to understand microcontroller-based embedded systems programming more deeply by explaining them here, simply.

 ## Overview